Our aim is to conserve and restore flower rich grasslands in Monmouthshire by enabling members to manage their own fields and gardens effectively

 - We work with our members to prepare and implement management plans that will meet their needs, whether they be recreational, agricultural or economic.

-- We are fortunate in having three ecologists on our committee and prepare scientific records of sites of particular biological interest.
+- We are fortunate in having ecologists on our committee who will prepare scientific records of sites of particular biological interest.

 - We have two Exmoor ponies which members can “borrow” to graze their fields.